iovation/rpmcpan/README.md

 * `rpm_name`: The name to use for the RPM, after the prefixed "perl-".
   Defaults to the distribution name.

+* `no_system_prefix`: Set to true to suppress the `perl-` prefix in the name of the RPM when building against the systerm Perl.
+Builds against other versions will still get the `perl5xx-` prefix.
 * `provides`: A list of additional features provided by the RPM, in case the list fetched from MetaCPAN is incomplete.
 Mostly used to name programs, since MetaCPAN is aware only of modules.